Ganzhe2028/moonshot-library/backend/README.md

 ## Environment Variables

-Create a `.env` file in the server directory with the following variables:
+Create a `.env` file in the backend directory with the following variables:

 ```env
 # Server Configuration